 Sensory Objectives: What does “southwest “smell like?
 It smells like Chilis and chili powder and cumin.
 What pictures do you think of?
 I think of Mexico and colorful clothing and dried chilis hanging in the sun and bright blue welcoming doors.

-Language Objectives: Why do we call this southwest pork?
-What other things could you make with this pork once it’s cooked?
-Does the recipe tell you what else you could make?
-Do they call this Carnitas?
+Language Objectives: Why do we call this “southwest” pork?
+What could you make with this pork once it’s cooked?
+Does the recipe tell you what you could make?
+Do they call it “carnitas”?
 What does that mean?

 Chicken with Ratatouille

-Speech Objectives: ratatouille is a funny word that comes from another language.
-It is related to the French verb “touiller” meaning to stir up.
-Did you see the moved named ratatouille?
+Language Objectives: Ratatouille is a funny word that comes from another language.
+It is related to the French verb “touiller”, which means to stir up.
+Did you see the movie named “Ratatouille”?